5 Best Backpacking Tents for the Appalachian Trail

 It will help you take quality rest while exploring the 2,000 mile-long trail.
 It will also provide you shelter and comfort against the unwanted elements in the woods at night.

 However, finding the best backpacking tent for Appalachian Trail can be challenging mainly because there are overwhelming options in the market.
 To help you with that, we have done extensive research on the best tent to be used for this trail.
-We found that the Big Agnes Fly Creek (Amazon) to be one of the best out there.
+We found that the to be one of the best out there.

 Each item on this list has its own distinct characteristics which makes them ideal for the Appalachian Trail.
 The shortlisted tents also have different price points to cater to any budget.
 With that said, let us now begin exploring the best backpacking tent for the Appalachian Trail.

 Let’s get started…

 Our best rated tents for the Appalachian Trail